SketchyMaze/doodle/Ideas.md

      wall.
   3. **Bounded:** The map has a fixed width and height and is bounded on all four edges.
-  4. **Bounded, Mirrored Wallpaper:** same as Bounded but with a different wallpaper behavior.
+  4. **Bordered:** same as Bounded but with a different wallpaper behavior.
+     The bottom and right edges are covered with mirror images of the top and left edges.
 * The page types will have their own behaviors with how wallpapers are drawn:
   * **Unbounded:** only the `BR` texture from the wallpaper is used, repeated infinitely in the X and Y directions.
 The top-left, top, and left edge